SystemsApproach/ops/monitor.rst

 Prometheus stay on the edge sites, and only query results are returned to the central location (e.g., to be displayed by Grafana as described in the next subsection).
 This is appropriate for metrics that are both high-volume and seldom viewed.
-The exception is the end-to-end Service Monitors described in the previous paragraph.
+The exception is the end-to-end tests described in the previous paragraph.
 These results are immediately pushed to the central site (bypassing Prometheus), because they are low-volume and may require immediate attention.

 6.1.2 Creating Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The metrics collected and stored by Prometheus running on each local
-cluster are visualized centrally using Grafana dashboards.
-In Aether,
+The metrics collected by Prometheus are visualized using Grafana
-this means the Grafana instance running as part of AMP in the central
+dashboards.
+In Aether, this means the Grafana instance running as
-cloud sends queries to the Prometheus instances running on all Aether
+part of AMP in the central cloud sends queries to some combination of
+the central Prometheus and a subset of the Prometheus instances
-edge clusters.
-For example, :numref:`Figure %s <fig-ace_dash>` shows
+running on edge clusters.
+For example, :numref:`Figure %s
-the summary dashboard for a collection of Aether edge sites.
+<fig-ace_dash>` shows the summary dashboard for a collection of Aether
+edge sites.

 .. _fig-ace_dash:
 .. figure:: figures/ace_dash.png